Rosier economy, lack of replacement give Brazil's Temer a breather

-(Reuters) - Brazil's scandal-plagued President Michel Temer has gained some breathing room due to an incipient economic recovery and the failure of his allies to agree on a caretaker to keep his fiscal reforms on track if he is ousted.
+May 31 (Reuters) - Brazil's scandal-plagued President Michel Temer has gained some breathing room from an incipient economic recovery and the failure of his allies to agree on a caretaker to keep his fiscal reforms on track if he is ousted.

-Temer, who is being investigated for corruption by the Supreme Court, went on the offensive this week to convince Brazilians he is their best bet for pulling the nation out of its worst recession.
+Temer, who is being investigated for corruption by the Supreme court, went on the offensive this week to convince Brazilians he is their best bet to pull the nation from its worst recession.

 At stake is pension reform, crucial for balancing the budget, and which may now have to be further watered down.